 Glossy, sleek, healthy hair.
-It’s what you picture as beautiful tresses.
+It’s what you picture when you think of beautiful hair.
 Missing the mark is usually due to brittle, flyaway split ends.
 What to do?
 You’ve seen the ads – promising to remedy your tattered ends.
 But the truth is, once the hair cuticle is damaged, there is no restoring it.

 Deterioration of your hair’s outer protective layer leaves strands vulnerable to heat, chemicals, and environmental elements.
 In response, they fray, split, and break off.
 To effectively eliminate this problem, you must cut off the damaged ends.
 A trim is the best way to rid yourself of split ends.
 Then, it’s time to start anew with better hair habits to prevent the return of these unwelcome hair issues.

-Hair products can’t “fix” your split ends, but quality options can protect it and help prevent damage.
+Use Quality Hair Care Products.
+Hair products can’t “fix” your split ends, but quality hair loss treatment products and hair care can protect it and help prevent damage.
 Avoid shampoos, conditioners, hair sprays, and other hair care goods that include alcohol and other ingredients that dry out your hair.